 - File an Indemnification Trust report with a member care professional.

-- An attorney from Meadows & Macie, the most experienced law firm in the world at defending professional photographers, will contact you within 1-2 business days.
+- A representative from Meadows & Macie, the most experienced law firm in the world at defending professional photographers, will contact you by the close of the next business day.

 What Happens If A Claim Can't Be Resolved?